 Other Annexes in Potala Palace

 2. The visit time is limited in 1 hour.

 3. Note that expect the toilet at the right side of the White Palace Square, there is no rest room during the route of the rest time.
 The water closet at the back gate of the White Palace is said to be distinctive and worth a try.

 4. Watch your steps due to the high altitude.
 Bring along an overcoat as it is a bit cold and damp in the hall.

-3. Be aware of the taboos of Tibetan Buddhism during the visit.
-Don't wear a hat or sunglasses; don't step on the doorsill; don't smoke in the halls; don't take photos in the palace although it is allowed outside it.
+4. Be aware of the taboos of Tibetan Buddhism during the visit.
+Don't wear a hat or sunglasses; don't step on the doorsill; don't take photos in the palace although it is allowed outside it.

 See detailed introduction to Collections of Potala Palace, including its stupas, frescos, thangkas, carvings and sculptures, etc.

 12 Days China Tibet Tour to Beijing - Lhasa - Xi'an - Shanghai from $2729